-Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is an associate in the dispute resolution team of Niederer Kraft Frey AG.
-The authors wish to sincerely thank Lukas Mathis, junior associate at Niederer Kraft Frey AG, for his valuable contribution and assistance in the preparation of this chapter.
+Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is a senior associate in the dispute resolution team of Niederer Kraft Frey AG.
+The authors wish to sincerely thank Gustaf Heintz, junior associate at Niederer Kraft Frey AG, for his valuable contribution and assistance in the preparation of this chapter.

-2 Swiss Code of Civil Procedure of 19 December 2008.
+Swiss Code of Civil Procedure of 19 December 2008.

-3 Federal Act on the Swiss Federal Tribunal of 17 June 2005.
+Federal Act on the Swiss Federal Tribunal of 17 June 2005.